Ideal Optical Flux Lattices: Background on Optical Flux Lattices

 This is one of the model potentials that we shall focus on in the rest of the paper.
 Although it was first introduced in Ref.~\cite{cooperOpticalFluxLattices2011} as a model for spin-1/2 atoms in an optical flux lattice, in light of the connections highlighted above, we shall refer to it as the {\it dual Haldane model}, and denote the potential as $\hat{V}^{\hexagon}$ to represent the hexagonal lattice in reciprocal space.
 For generality, we shall add a scalar potential, and write the model potential as with parameters $V_{0,z,+}$.

 Note that the mapping to the dual Haldane model applies only to the optical potential $\hat{V}({\vb r})$ and therefore to the real-space spinor texture; the model of Ref.~\cite{cooperOpticalFluxLattices2011} also includes the kinetic energy term of (\ref{eq:ham_basic}) so its energy bands depend on the ratio of kinetic to potential energies.
-The kinetic energy is quadratic in momenta, and so the total single-particle energy is obtained by introducing a momentum space `harmonic oscillator potential', whose minimum is located at the location of the crystal momentum under consideration $\vb k$.
-Curiously, this same model is also an effective Hamiltonian for electrons in a single valley of twisted transition metal dichalcogenides\cite{wu2019topological}.
-In moiré materials the overall ratio of kinetic to potential energy is controllable by the twist angle, though the ratio of the potential parameters is determined chemically, and may also depend on the twist angle through lattice relaxation.
+The kinetic energy is quadratic in momenta, and so the total single-particle energy is obtained by introducing a momentum space `harmonic oscillator potential', whose minimum is located at the location of the crystal momentum under consideration $\vb k$. {This same model is also an effective Hamiltonian for electrons in a single valley of twisted transition metal dichalcogenide homobilayers\cite{wu2019topological,MoralesPRL2024MATTMD}.
+To understand why, it is helpful to think in reciprocal space, as above: the OFL of Cooper and Dalibard~\cite{cooperOpticalFluxLattices2011} is precisely the Haldane model written in reciprocal space -- the dual Haldane model considered here -- which is the simplest two-state tight-binding model with triangular symmetry and short-range hopping.
+It is therefore unsurprising that the simplest two-state model describing a single TMD valley, sharing the same symmetry and minimizing the number of wavevector transfers, coincides with it exactly.
+This identification of the two models shows the power of designing Chern bands in reciprocal space.} In moiré materials the overall ratio of kinetic to potential energy is controllable by the twist angle, though the ratio of the potential parameters is determined chemically, and may also depend on the twist angle through lattice relaxation.
 As each potential parameter is individually tunable in cold atomic gases, the dual Haldane model is far more flexible in this setting, and furthermore comparatively easy to characterize.
 In particular, in the general model (\ref{eq:pot_hal}) we have added the freedom to tune the scalar potential $V_0$ separately from the other couplings.

 Similarly, we adapt the potential of the triangular model (\ref{eq:tri}) to include a scalar potential $V_{0}$, beyond the case $V_0=0$ considered in \cite{cooper2011optical}.
 We call this the \textit{dual triangular model} -- strictly it is a nearest-neighbor triangular lattice in reciprocal space at $\pi/2$ flux (see Fig.~\ref{fig:vtriangle}).
 We write it in the form